GreenSaladLeaf/Bike-Share/README.md

 Date created: 22 November 2024

 ## Company Background
-Cyclistic is a bike-share program in Chicago, launched in 2016 with a mission to provide a sustainable, accessible, and flexible transportation option for the city’s residents and visitors.
-The company operates a fleet of over 5,800 bikes across 692 docking stations, offering a variety of bikes including traditional bikes, reclining bikes, hand tricycles, and cargo bikes.
-These options make the program inclusive, catering to people with disabilities and riders who need a non-traditional bike.
+Cyclistic is a bike-share program in Chicago, offering a fleet of over 5,800 bikes across 692 stations.
+Since its launch in 2016, Cyclistic has grown rapidly, providing a range of bike options, including traditional bikes, reclining bikes, hand tricycles, and cargo bikes, to meet the diverse needs of its riders.
+Approximately 30% of Cyclistic’s users commute to work, while others use the bikes for leisure.

-Cyclistic’s growth has been driven by its flexible pricing plans, including single-ride passes, full-day passes, and annual memberships.
-The company’s marketing efforts have focused on building broad awareness and attracting casual riders.
-However, Cyclistic’s financial analysts have identified that annual members are significantly more profitable than casual riders, making it a priority for the company to find ways to convert casual riders into members for sustainable growth.
+Cyclistic offers three pricing plans: single-ride passes, full-day passes, and annual memberships.
+While annual memberships are the most profitable for the company, casual riders—those using single-ride or full-day passes—make up a large portion of the customer base.
+Cyclistic’s marketing strategy has traditionally focused on broad awareness and attracting casual riders.
+However, the company’s financial analysts have found that annual members are significantly more profitable than casual riders.
+As a result, Cyclistic is shifting its focus to increasing the number of annual memberships, believing that converting casual riders into members will be key to achieving long-term, sustainable growth.

 ## Business Task Statement
-This analysis aims to identify how annual members and casual riders use Cyclistic bikes differently, focusing on trip frequency, duration, bike type preferences, and the most popular routes and stations.
-The insights will help the marketing team develop targeted strategies to convert casual riders into annual members, driving revenue and improving customer retention.
+This analysis will identify key differences in how annual members and casual riders use Cyclistic bikes, focusing on trip frequency, duration, bike type preferences, and popular routes and stations.
+The insights will help the marketing team develop targeted strategies to convert casual riders into annual members, boosting revenue and improving customer retention.

 ## Key Stakeholders
 The following stakeholders are critical to this analysis and will be involved in reviewing and acting upon the findings: